-[70] In Order PO-3777, Adjudicator Justine Wai found that records relating to a complaint of workplace harassment met part 3 of the test under section 65(6)3, finding that they were about an employment-related matter in which the institution had an interest, despite the fact that the institution had decided to hire an external consultant to investigate the complaint.
+[76] In Order PO-3777, Adjudicator Justine Wai found that records relating to a complaint of workplace harassment met part 3 of the test under section 65(6)3, finding that they were about an employment-related matter in which the institution had an interest, despite the fact that the institution had decided to hire an external consultant to investigate the complaint.
 She found support for her finding in Order P-1242, where the adjudicator considered whether and found that an investigation under a Workplace Discrimination and Harassment Prevention Program was an employment related matter in which the institution had an interest.

-[71] I agree with and adopt these conclusions, and find that the university's investigation, through its HRO, into the complaint alleging workplace harassment is about a labour relations or employment-related matter in which the university has an interest.
+[77] I agree with and adopt these conclusions, and find that the university's investigation, through its HRO, into the complaint alleging workplace harassment is about a labour relations or employment-related matter in which the university has an interest.
 The records before me relate to an investigation in response to the appellant's complaint alleging workplace harassment and discrimination in their workplace.
 It is clear to me that the records have more than some connection to allegations relating to workplace harassment at the university.
 Based on my review of the records, I am satisfied that they relate to the university's work environment and this information relates to or is about labour relations or employment-related matters in which the university has an interest.

-[72] For all of these reasons, I find that the three-part test in section 65(6)3 has been met with respect to all of the records.
-Subject to my findings regarding the exception in section 65(7), I find that section 65(6)3 applies, and the records are excluded from the scope of the Act.
+[78] For all of these reasons, I find that the three-part test in section 65(6)3 has been met with respect to all of the records except the videos.
+Subject to my findings regarding the exception in section 65(7), I find that section 65(6)3 applies, and the records are excluded from the scope of the Act, again with the exception of the videos, which I discuss below.